fishing gear and accessories

 Before you hit the water, you’ll need a fishing license if you’re over 16.
 This license is your ticket to enjoying the sport legally and responsibly.
 Each state has fishing regulations that come with the license, so it’s crucial to familiarize yourself with them.

-These regulations include size and bag limits, which specify how many fish you can keep and the minimum size they must be.
+These regulations include size and bag limits, which specify how many fish you can keep and their minimum size.
 Adhering to these rules guarantees that fish populations remain sustainable for future generations.

 These rules help maintain a balanced ecosystem and ensure that fishing is enjoyable for everyone.